LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeAI/InternalKnowledgeBases/introduction.md

 ### Active versus inactive articles

 An article is either active or inactive.
-Active articles are returned in knowledge base searches in Knowledge Base integrations while inactive articles aren't returned.
+Active articles are returned in knowledge base searches in KnowledgeAI integrations while inactive articles aren't returned.

 * An article is *active* if its **Enable Article** setting is turned on.
 If the article has **Valid From** and/or **Valid To** dates (optional, specified in [UTC](https://www.timeanddate.com/worldclock/timezone/utc)), it is only active during the specified time period.
 If no dates are specified, an enabled article is always active.
 * An article is *inactive* if its **Enable Article** setting is turned off.
 It's also inactive if the setting is turned on, but the current date and time in UTC falls outside the time period specified by **Valid From** and/or **Valid To**.